AbstractSDK/cw-orchestrator/docs/src/interchain/quick-start.md

     }
 }
 ```

 </details>

-Then, we can create an IBC channel between the two contracts :
+Then, we can create an IBC channel between the two contracts:

 ```rust
 let channel_receipt = interchain.create_contract_channel(&client, &host, None, "simple-ica-v2").await?;